Your First Trip to Disney World With Kids

 Trust me…in the end it will still be the best vacation ever!

-Have you been to Disney?
+Have you been or are you planning your first Disney trip?
 What is your number one tip for first timers?
 Let me know what y’all think!

 and my friends over at Two Traveling Texans for #TheWeeklyPostcard!